min2ha/ukwa-site/content/target/40702/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Rifles and Spades - Leominster in the First World War

 Project to explore in several different ways what Leominster was like in 1914, and how the effects of the War changed it forever.